SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Target Selection and Observation

 All observations used a three-shutter slitlet configuration combined with a three-nod dither pattern to improve background subtraction and mitigate the impact of detector artifacts.
 For each grating, we employed an exposure setup consisting of 16 groups per integration and two integrations with the {\tt NRSIRS2} readout mode, leading to a total of 3.89 hours of science exposure time per mask.

 The mask design was optimized using the {\tt eMPT} software \citep{bonaventura_near-infrared_2023}, which offers advanced planning capabilities beyond the standard MSA Planning Tool (MPT\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-apt-templates/nirspec-multi-object-spectroscopy-apt-template/nirspec-msa-planning-tool-mpt}} ) in the JWST Astronomer’s Proposal Tool (APT\footnote{\url{https://jwst-docs.stsci.edu/jwst-astronomer-s-proposal-tool-overview}} ). eMPT enables flexible prioritization across science categories while optimizing slit allocation through the use of an algorithm that maximizes the number of high-priority targets included in a single MSA observation.
+In practice, we supplied eMPT with the parent catalogs described above, together with a discrete set of priority flags that encode the relative importance of each science category.
 We assigned the highest priority to rare or high-value sources, including AGN candidates and star-forming galaxies with ancillary MIRI, ALMA, or FRESCO Paschen line data; remaining sources were assigned to lower priority levels (2 through 6) based on science relevance, number density, and spatial distribution.
+Whether a given candidate is ultimately allocated a slit is therefore determined by its assigned priority and its position relative to neighboring candidates in the MSA, not by any additional internal ranking within eMPT; for a fixed priority level, candidates in crowded regions have lower average targeting fractions than those in sparse regions.